 Not very efficient or cost-effective, is it?
 Other candidate sources, such as employee referrals and company career sites, provide a better applicant to hire ratio and better retention rates – usually at a lower cost per hire.
 Job boards serve a purpose, but over-reliance is hurting your business and your bottom line.

 Learn more about how you can improve your recruiting process to increase profits and achieve better business results by making more quality hires.
-Visit our Simplified Talent Acquisition page.
+Visit our Simplify Talent Acquisition page.